Coroner identifies Springfield man involved in fatal motorcycle crash

 SPRINGFIELD, Ill.
-(WAND)- The Sangamon County Coroner identifies a 45-year-old man who died in a motorcycle verses motor vehicle crash on Saturday.
+(WAND)-The Sangamon County Coroner has identified a 41-year-old Springfield man that was involved in a motor vehicle collision on May 1.

-According to the corner the crash took place at West Lawrence Avenue and South Walnut Street in Springfield.
+According to the coroner, Kevin Crews of Springfield was pronounced deceased at Springfield Memorial Hospital as an inpatient, on May 6.

-An autopsy was done on Monday and preliminary findings suggest that Thompson died from multiple blunt force injuries sustained in the crash.
+An autopsy was done and preliminary results indicate that Crews died from multiple blunt force injuries sustained in the crash.

 The death remains under investigation by the Sangamon County Coroner and the Springfield Police Department.